 WRITING A SWEDISH AGENDA for the Future Internet is an ambitious and demanding endeavor.
 The use of information and communication technologies (ICT) has already penetrated the Swedish society, both in public and in the private sector, as well among small and medium sized companies (SMEs) as in public sector agencies and municipalities.
-ICT is ubiquitous in the Swedish society and all stakeholders expect the internet infrastructure to scale, i.e. to expand seamlessly at the same pace as the demand increases.
+ICT is ubiquitous in the Swedish society and all be able to have internet access.
+The vision is operationalized by the objective presented below.